-- NVTA Staff will continually monitor developments in transportation technologies. - TTC members may, at any time, inform NVTA Staff of any developments in the realm of transportation technologies.
+- TTC members may, at any time, inform NVTA Staff of any developments in the realm of transportation technologies.
 Other NVTA Committees may also bring relevant developments to the attention of Staff. - The process to update the document with any significant changes will necessitate committee reviews and Authority approval